Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Introduction

 In this work, we show that, under the same compiler rules as in Ref.~\cite{PhysRevX.15.021082}, Simon query circuits can be compiled so that their quantum part has constant depth, without changing the underlying oracle problem.
 Our construction requires only linear connectivity and yields compiled query circuits with $O(1)$ quantum depth, independent of $\HW(b)$.
 These circuits use only two entangling layers, map natively onto common two-dimensional superconducting-qubit layouts, and avoid additional routing and SWAP overhead.
 Our results show that careful hardware-aware compilation can significantly enhance quantum-classical scaling separations on NISQ devices, even without error suppression, and underscore the importance of co-designing algorithms with hardware constraints in mind.

-In the original formulation of Simon's problem, one is given a function $f_b \colon \{0,1\}^n \to \{0,1\}^n$ promised to be either 1-to-1 or 2-to-1, such that $f_b(x) = f_b(y)$ if and only if $x = y$ or $x = y \oplus b$, where $b \in \{0,1\}^n$ is a hidden bitstring.
+In the original formulation of Simon's problem, one is given a function $f \colon \{0,1\}^n \to \{0,1\}^n$ promised to be either 1-to-1 or 2-to-1, such that $f_b(x) = f_b(y)$ if and only if $x = y$ or $x = y \oplus b$, where $b \in \{0,1\}^n$ is a hidden bitstring.
 The task is to determine which case holds and, in the 2-to-1 case, to identify $b$.
 Here we focus on the 2-to-1 case and restrict $b$ to have Hamming weight at most $w \le n$, yielding the restricted-HW version of Simon's problem \wSimon{w}{n}.
 The original Simon's problem is recovered by setting $w = n$.

 We analyze performance using an oracle-query metric, the number-of-queries-to-solution (NTS)~\cite{PhysRevX.15.021082}, and show that this setting enables a clear quantum scaling advantage even on contemporary superconducting qubit architectures.
-The same compiled-circuit construction also allows the original Simon's problem to be implemented up to a certain problem size, so the demonstrated exponential speedup is not limited to the restricted-Hamming-weight setting in those cases.
+The same compiled-circuit construction also allows the original Simon's problem to be implemented up to a certain problem size, so the observed scaling advantage is not limited to the restricted-Hamming-weight setting in those cases.

 The speedup is quantified in a guessing game setting introduced in \cite{PhysRevX.15.021082}, whose rules are briefly summarized in \cref{sec:speedup-setup}.
 In particular, we restate the game settings, the speedup metric NTS, and the classical and quantum algorithms for solving Simon's problem, along with the methodology for comparing the performance of each player.
 In \cref{sec:o1-oracle}, we present the main contribution of this work: a compilation scheme that yields constant-depth Simon query circuits, together with its experimental implementation.
 The speedup results are presented in \cref{sec:results}, followed by the conclusion in \cref{sec:conclusion}.
 Additional technical details and supplemental results are provided in the appendices.